zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 + Configure a Secrets Manager to securely store API keys.
 + Use the Weights & Biases Experiment Tracker to log results and share them.

-For those who prefer video, we showcased this during a community meetup on October 26, 2022.
+For those who prefer video, I showcased this during a community meetup on October 26, 2022.
 Otherwise, let's dive in!

 <iframe width="560" height="316" src="https://www.youtube-nocookie.com/embed/YLKueXpAT8o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## ☕️ Installation
+Let's begin by installing all the packages we'll need.
-We highly recommend that you install ZenML in a virtual environment of your choice.
+I'd highly recommend that you install ZenML in a virtual environment of your choice.
 Read more [in our docs](https://docs.zenml.io/getting-started/installation).

 Also note that if you're running this on an M1 Mac, we have a special guide [here](https://docs.zenml.io/getting-started/installation/m1-mac-installation) to set it up.